 The curriculum is carefully designed to provide a balance of transplant and nontransplant clinical, didactic and investigative experience, and to prepare you for a career in academic hepatology.
 The majority of graduates are currently employed at academic medical centers.

 The primary objective is to train superior physicians in the pathophysiological mechanisms, clinical manifestations and management of liver disease.
 The usual duration of this fellowship is one year, but it may be extended an additional year if funding is available.

-This training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+This fellowship fulfills the requirements for training as stated by the American Board of Internal Medicine, and graduates meet eligibility requirements for transplant hepatology board certification.

-Since the program began, approximately 40 fellows have completed their training in this program.
-Going forward, it is anticipated that three fellows will complete this program annually.
+Since the program began, approximately 40 fellows have completed training in this program.
+Going forward, it is anticipated that three to four fellows will complete this program annually.